-* Note!
-This tour is from Husavik in Northeast Iceland.
+This tour departs from Husavik village in North Iceland.

-Included: Specialised guide, light refreshments (hot chocolate and kleina, an Icelandic traditional twisted donut), warm overalls and raincoats if needed.
+Included: Specialised guide, light refreshments (hot chocolate and cinnamon buns), warm overalls and raincoats if needed.

 Husavik lies on the edge of Skjalfandi, a wide, deep bay with good water circulation, natural shelter and little variation in tides - ideal conditions for whales.
 The area has become Iceland's premier whale-watching destination, with 12 species coming here to feed in summer.
 The Husavik Whale Museum is located in the downtown by the harbour.

 Minke whales are by far the most common species seen in the bay, with regular sightings of white-beaked dolphins, humpback whales and porpoises and less frequent appearances by orcas, fin, sei or pilot whales, and the 'big one' - blue whales.